 However, with the continuous rise in fuel prices, how can drivers save some Rupees in their pockets?
 Worry no more!

-If you own a car and are tired from paying massive amounts of money on fuel from your pocket, we bring to you seven driving hacks that will help you spend less on gas!
+If you own a car and are tired of paying massive amounts of money on fuel from your pocket, we bring to you seven driving hacks that will help you spend less on gas!

 7 Driving Hacks That Will Help You Spend Less On Gas!

 Your tires play a vital role in helping you save fuel.
 What many drivers are unaware of is that worn-down tires cause high fuel consumption.
 Underinflated tires cause more friction and result in loss of money.
 Whereas properly inflated and monitored tires reduce friction and improve fuel economy.
 You must watch them, especially when there’s a change in the weather.

 2. Don’t Slam The Brakes